Observation of the B$_\mathrm{c}^+$ meson in PbPb and pp collisions at $\sqrt{s_{\mathrm{NN}}} =$ 5.02 TeV and measurement of its nuclear modification factor: Abstract

 \section{Abstract}

 { The \PBpc meson is observed for the first time in heavy ion collisions.
-Data from the CMS detector are used to measure the production of the \PBpc meson in lead-lead (\PbPb) and proton-proton (\pp) collisions at a center-of-mass energy per nucleon pair of $\sqrtsnn = 5.02\TeV$, via the $\PBpc \to (\PJGy \to \PGmp \PGmm) \PGmp \PGnGm$ decay.
+Data from the CMS detector are used to study the production of the \PBpc meson in lead-lead (\PbPb) and proton-proton (\pp) collisions at a center-of-mass energy per nucleon pair of $\sqrtsnn = 5.02\TeV$, via the $\PBpc \to (\PJGy \to \PGmp \PGmm) \PGmp \PGnGm$ decay.
 The \PBpc nuclear modification factor, derived from the \PbPb-to-\pp ratio of production cross sections, is measured in two bins of the trimuon transverse momentum and of the \PbPb collision centrality.
-The \PBpc meson is shown to be less suppressed than other quarkonia and most of the open heavy-flavor mesons, suggesting that effects of the hot and dense nuclear matter created in heavy ion collisions contribute to its production.
-This first observation of the \PBpc meson in heavy ion collisions sets forth a new promising probe of the interplay of suppression and enhancement mechanisms in the production of heavy-flavor mesons in the quark-gluon plasma. }
+The \PBpc meson is shown to be less suppressed than quarkonia and most of the open heavy-flavor mesons, suggesting that effects of the hot and dense nuclear matter created in heavy ion collisions contribute to its production.
+This measurement sets forth a promising new probe of the interplay of suppression and enhancement mechanisms in the production of heavy-flavor mesons in the quark-gluon plasma. }